Centers for Pain Control and Vein Care

 Pain Management Physicians & Vein Specialists located across Northwest Indiana

 Conditions like osteoarthritis cause continual joint pain that can be hard to manage.
 If you have severe or treatment-resistant joint pain, the Centers for Pain Control and Vein Care team can help.
-At their offices in Hobart, LaPorte, Munster, Valparaiso, and Highland, Indiana, the expert pain management physicians use a range of specialized joint injections containing steroid and anesthetic medications to diagnose and relieve your pain.
+At their offices in Hobart, LaPorte, Merrillville, Munster, and Valparaiso, Indiana, the expert pain management physicians use a range of specialized joint injections containing steroid and anesthetic medications to diagnose and relieve your pain.
 Call the Centers for Pain Control and Vein Care office nearest you today for more information or book an appointment using the online form.

 You might need a joint injection if you have pain that isn't improving using more conservative treatment options.
 Common joint pain conditions include: